NeutralUsername/jsHider/README.md

 simple node.js app that recursively obfuscates and copies all ".js" files from the provided path into the current working directory
+can be used to automate workflows (pipelines)

 usage (linux):
 -install node.js